We work closely with other healthcare providers to provide high-quality medical care for children in the Pacific Northwest and Alaska.

 Scientists and humanitarians at Fred Hutch work to prevent, diagnose and treat cancer, HIV/AIDS and other diseases.

 Harborview Medical Center, owned by King County and managed by the University of Washington, is one of our region's most comprehensive healthcare facilities.

 Seattle Cancer Care Alliance

-The Hutchinson Center, UW Medicine and Children’s have consolidated their medical oncology and hematology clinical-care programs into the Seattle Cancer Care Alliance (SCCA).
+Fred Hutch, UW Medicine and Seattle Children’s have consolidated their medical oncology and hematology clinical-care programs into the Seattle Cancer Care Alliance (SCCA).

 Seattle Children’s is the primary teaching, clinical and research site for the University of Washington School of Medicine's Department of Pediatrics.